open/close all folders

 - Conker: Live and Reloaded is a bit of a mixed bag.
-While the graphics were highly improved, a lot of the bad language was censored, which is interesting given that the original was a N64 game, and Live and Reloaded was for the Xbox.
+While the graphics were highly improved, a lot of the bad language was censored, which is interesting given that the original was a Nintendo 64 game, and Live and Reloaded was for the Xbox.

 - The tragically obscure PC port of Earthworm Jim 1 & 2.
-While it didn't do much on the gameplay side (and increased loading times for most machines at the time), the graphics were enhanced and the music was actually Red Book, which meant the game discs could be played in a music CD player, and the sound team took advantage of the higher quality.
+While it didn't do much on the gameplay side (and increased loading times for most machines at the time), the graphics were enhanced along with Red Book audio music, which meant the game discs could be played in a music CD player, and the sound team took advantage of the higher quality.
 Anything But Tangerines (the first level from the second game) gets a special mention.

-- There are TWO PC ports-a DOS port published by Interplay, and a Windows 95 port published by Activision.
-Good Old Games is selling the Interplay DOS version.
-Hardcore Gaming 101 notes that there are level and graphics differences between the two, but both have the same redbook soundtrack.
+- There are two PC ports — an MS-DOS port published by Interplay, and a Windows 95 port published by Activision.
+GOG.com is selling the Interplay DOS version.
+Hardcore Gaming 101 notes that there are level and graphical differences between the two, but both have the same Red Book soundtrack.

-- In lieu of the PC ports, there's also the Sega CD-exclusive Earthworm Jim: Special Edition, with redbook audio for the music, much smoother animations than in the Super NES port, and the most levels you'll find of any console version of the game, including the exclusive "Big Bruty" level.
+- In lieu of the PC ports, there's also the Sega CD-exclusive Earthworm Jim: Special Edition, with Red Book audio for the music, much smoother animations than in the SNES port, and the most levels you'll find of any console version of the game, including the exclusive "Big Bruty" level.

-- Funnily enough, a similar thing happened to Disney's The Lion King backport.
+- Funnily enough, Disney's The Lion King backport.
 Licensed was an Obvious Alpha.
 Pirated is an Obvious Beta... with about twice the effort put into it.

-- The Sega Genesis version of The Lost Vikings added five new levels, an intro cutscene for each world, and an entirely new tune for the Factory levelnote .
+- The Sega Genesis version of The Lost Vikings added five new levels, an intro cutscene for each world, three-player simultaneous co-op, and an entirely new tune for the Factory level.note .

-- The 2011 rerelease seems to be taking this to another level with the addition of Tails as an unlockable character, as well as better graphics and both U.S. and Japanese soundtracks.
+- The 2011 re-release took this to another level with support for widescreen and HD graphics, the addition of Tails as an unlockable character, as well as better graphics and both U.S. and Japanese soundtracks (at the cost of the Japanese soundtrack being instrumental-only due to licensing issues).
 This one skirts the line between this and outright Video Game Remake because the underlying engine is completely rewritten.

 - Sonic Adventure and Sonic Adventure 2 were ported to the Nintendo GameCube as Sonic Adventure DX: Director's Cut and Sonic Adventure 2: Battle.
 The latter merely received extra two player content, but the former underwent a graphical overhaul, had bonus missions added, and included the ability to unlock the twelve Game Gear Sonic games, as well as play as Metal Sonic.